Christian Freedom Under Christ's Lordship: The Body's True Destiny

 Because the body belongs to the Lord and will be raised, it must not be ruled by sin.

-13 “Foods for the belly, and the belly for foods,” but God will bring to nothing both it and them.
-But the body is not for sexual immorality, but for the Lord; and the Lord for the body.
+13 “Food for the stomach and the stomach for food,” but God will destroy them both.
+The body is not intended for sexual immorality, but for the Lord, and the Lord for the body.

 Because the body belongs to the Lord and will be raised, it must not be ruled by sin.